Unlikely to be caught by recreational harvesters off the Washington coast or in the Strait of Juan de Fuca. See the Sportfishing Regulation Pamphlet.

 Blue Rockfish closely resemble Deacon Rockfish after capture and when viewed underwater.
 They are distinguished by having a lighter green-blue coloration, distinct angular blotches, generally rounded head shape, and smaller symphyseal knob on the tip of their lower jaw.

 Maximum Size: To 53 cm (21 in) in length.

 Maximum Age: 44 years old for male and 41 years old for female.

-Range/Habitat: Blue rockfish are found from Sitka, Alaska to northern Baja California.
-They have been found from the surface to depths of 549 m (1,800 ft).
+Range/Habitat: Blue Rockfish is distributed from central Oregon to northern Baja California, with the highest concentrations occurring off the coast of central to southern California.
 This species is most common from near the surface to about 90 m (297 ft).
 They are a schooling rockfish and are found just off bottom over rocky reefs, pinnacles, and kelp forests.
 They often school with other rockfish species, including Black, Deacon, and Yellowtail rockfish.

 - Kramer, D. E., and V.M.
 O'Connell, 1995.
 Guide to northeast Pacific rockfishes: genera Sebastes and Sebastolobus.
 Alaska Sea Grant College Program, University of Alaska.

 - Love, M. S., M. Yoklavich, and L. Thorsteinson, 2002.
 The rockfishes of the northeast Pacific.
 University of California Press.